-PEN International is seriously concerned for the health of prominent academic, activist and blogger Dr. Abduljalil Al-Singace, who is said to be very weak as a result of a hunger strike protesting poor conditions in th prison where he is held.
-He is serving a life sentence for his peaceful opposition activities.
-PEN International is calling for the immediate and unconditional release of Dr. Abduljalil Al-Singace and all those detained in Bahrain in violation of Article 19 of the International Covenant on Civil and Political Rights, to which Bahrain is a signatory.
-It also demands that Al-Singace be granted access to his family and legal counsel, and that that his reports of ill-treatment in Jaw prison are fully investigated.
+PEN International is seriously concerned for the health of prominent academic, activist and blogger Dr. Abduljalil Al-Singace, who requires urgent specialist medical treatment for ongoing health problems, some of which result from torture and ill-treatment in prison.
+Dr. Al-Singace is serving a life sentence for his peaceful opposition activities.
+PEN International is calling for the immediate and unconditional release of Dr. Abduljalil Al-Singace and all others arbitrarily detained in Bahrain in violation of Articles 9 and 19 of the International Covenant on Civil and Political Rights, to which Bahrain is a state party.
+It also demands that Dr. Al-Singace receives full access to medical attention as a matter of urgency, and that his reports of ill-treatment in Jaw prison are fully investigated.

-Expressing serious concerns for the safety of academic, activists and blogger Dr. Abduljalil Al-Singace, whose health is rapidly deteriorating as a result of a hunger strike;
+- Expressing serious concerns for the health of academic, activist and blogger Dr. Abduljalil Al-Singace, who is in need of urgent medical treatment;

-Calling for the immediate and unconditional release of Dr. Abduljalil Al-Singace and all those detained in Bahrain in violation of Article 19 of the International Covenant on Civil and Political Rights, to which Bahrain is a signatory.
+- Calling for the immediate and unconditional release of Dr. Abduljalil Al-Singace and all others detained in Bahrain in violation of Articles 9 and 19 of the International Covenant on Civil and Political Rights, to which Bahrain is a state party.